For Planet Fitness Inc. [PLNT], DA Davidson sees a rise to $60. What next?

-Planet Fitness Inc. [NYSE: PLNT] traded at a high on 04/29/20, posting a 6.27 gain after which it closed the day’ session at $64.23.
-The results of the trading session contributed to over 2500807 shares changing hands.
-Over the past one week, the price volatility of Planet Fitness Inc. stands at 6.54% while the volatility over the past one month is 7.48%.
+Planet Fitness Inc. [NYSE: PLNT] traded at a low on 05/01/20, posting a -4.49 loss after which it closed the day’ session at $57.62.
+The results of the trading session contributed to over 2157955 shares changing hands.
+Over the past one week, the price volatility of Planet Fitness Inc. stands at 7.00% while the volatility over the past one month is 7.25%.

 What do top market gurus say about Planet Fitness Inc. [PLNT]?